 Even where all the realised money will be swallowed up by the costs of the bankruptcy, a sale will still be in the creditors’ interests (Harrington v Bennett BPIR 630).
 As far as possible, creditors will want the expenses of the bankruptcy discharged out of the assets of the bankrupt.

-The serious ill health of a spouse led to findings of exceptional circumstances in four important cases: Physical ill health in Judd v Brown BPIR 470 (cancer) and Claughton v Charalamabous BPIR 558 (chronic renal failure and osteoarthritis); and mental ill health (schizophrenia) in Re Raval BPIR 389 and Nicholls.
+The serious ill health of a bankrupt's spouse led to findings of exceptional circumstances in four important cases: spousal physical ill health was present in Judd v Brown BPIR 470 (cancer) and Claughton v Charalamabous BPIR 558 (chronic renal failure and osteoarthritis); and spousal mental ill health (schizophrenia) in Re Raval BPIR 389 and Nicholls.